-Pollination is the process that turns a flower into a fruit.
-Your orange tree can produce the most beautiful flowers, but without pollination you won’t see a single orange.
+Pollination is the process that turns a flower into fruit.
+Your orange tree can produce the most beautiful flowers, but without pollination, you won’t see a single orange.
 Keep reading to learn about orange tree pollination and how to hand pollinate orange trees.

 How Do Orange Trees Pollinate?

 The process of pollination is the transfer of pollen from the male part of one flower, the stamen, to the female part of another flower, the pistil.
 In nature, this process is taken care of mostly by bees that carry pollen on their bodies as they move from flower to flower.

 If your orange tree is kept indoors or in a greenhouse, if you live in an area without many bees nearby, or if your tree is blooming but the weather is still cool (meaning the bees may not be out in force yet), you should consider manual orange tree pollination.
 Even if you live in a warm, bee-rich area, but you want to increase fruit production, hand pollinating oranges might be the solution.